-- \ Expected timing of milestone.
-FIH refers to first-in-human, Phase 1 or Phase 1/2, clinical studies. - \\ We are responsible for development of this product candidate and Roche has an exclusive option to assume development and commercialization at its sole cost and expense.
+- Expected timing of milestone.
+FIH refers to first-in-human, Phase 1 or Phase 1/2, clinical studies. - We are responsible for development of this product candidate and Roche has an exclusive option to assume development and commercialization at its sole cost and expense.
 Such option may be exercised prior to pivotal trial initiation. - † We are independently optimizing lead assets in this field.
-If we elect to declare product candidate(s) in the field specified in our collaboration and license agreement with Roche, Roche could exercise the option to license, further develop and commercialize this product candidate at any time prior to pivotal trial initiation.
-See the section titled "Business-Strategic Collaborations-Collaboration and License Agreement with F. Hoffman Ltd. and Hoffman-La Roche Inc." for further information. - ‡ Proof of concept studies for 4D-710 were conducted in a pig model of Cystic Fibrosis and utilized a species-specific (i.e., pig-specific) vector rather than the primate-specific 4D-A101 vector, which is the vector for Cystic Fibrosis product candidate 4D-710.
+If we elect to declare product candidate(s) in this field, Roche could exercise the option to license, further develop and commercialize this product candidate at any time prior to pivotal trial initiation.